eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 | STAR       | Moderate     |
 | RCV        | Awful        |

 We can also talk about practicality in terms of how easy it is for a voter to use.
 However, I would argue that wouldn't really change my placement of these systems.
-STAR an Condorcet both use more complex ballots.
+STAR and Condorcet both use more complex ballots.
 While the Ranked ballot has been studied for hundreds of years, and the literature on Approval is quite extensive, STAR is still quite young and untested.
 I am not convinced that STAR is so much simpler than a Ranked ballot, though maybe it is marginally, to make it meaningfully better than Condorcet.

+But there *are* serious logistical concerns with ranked ballots beyond just central tabulation.
+[MIT](https://electionlab.mit.edu/articles/effect-ranked-choice-voting-maine) found that RCV lead to significant increases in time to fill out ballots, and significantly lower levels of overall satisfaction with the voting process and a marked decrease in confidence regarding the integrity of the election results.
+The data also showed a heightened perception among voters that the process was "slanted" against their specific political party.
+This was about RCV and not Condorcet, but I am personally worried about logistical concerns of voting systems that require voters to rank candidates.

 ## Outcomes and Vote Splitting